-Sterrenberg and Liebenstein Castles 📮 Stop: Boppard-Bad Salzig How to get there: Cross by ferry to Kamp-Bornhofen and hike along the Rheinsteig trail from there.
-Take a trip to the Middle Ages with a visit to Sterrenberg and Liebenstein Castles, also known as "the hostile brothers".
-One of the most popular legends of the Middle Rhine is interwoven with these castles.
+Boppard-Bad Salzig How to get there: Cross by ferry to Kamp-Bornhofen and hike along the Rheinsteig trail from there.
+Take a trip to the Middle Ages with a visit to Sterrenberg and Liebenstein castles, which are also known as "the hostile brothers".
+One of the most popular legends of Middle Rhine is interwoven with these castles.
 It tells of how two sons of the Burgrave of Sterrenberg and Liebenstein quarrelled so badly that it ended in fratricide.
 Sterrenberg Castle dates back to the 11th century and was extended as time went on.
 It is recorded as being dilapidated as early as 1456 and then as uninhabited in 1568.
-After appropriate safety measures were taken, the derelict site was partly rebuilt starting in 1970.
+After appropriate safety measures were taken, the derelict site was partly rebuilt, starting in 1970.
 Liebenstein Castle was probably built in the 13th century as an outer bailey of Sterrenberg Castle.
+After initial expansion between 1284 and 1290, the gate tower, defence tower and main residence tower were finally added in the 14th century.
+By 1529, Liebenstein Castle had also

+Sterrenberg

+Boppard-Bad Salzi

+Liebenst

-After initial expansion between 1284 and 1290, the gate tower, fortified tower and main residence tower were finally added in the 14th century.
-By 1529, Liebenstein Castle had also fallen into disrepair and was no longer inhabited.
-After extensive restoration work in 1977 and 1978, the main residence tower and annexe were opened as a hotel and restaurant with a viewing terrace, where they will be happy to welcome you.
+fallen into disrepair and was no longer inhabited.
+After extensive restoration work in 1977 and 1978, the main residence tower and annexe were opened as a hotel and restaurant with viewing terrace, where they will be happy to welcome you. burg-sterrenberg.com and castle-liebenstein.com

+You can find ship connections at k-d.com, for example